+Discipline Academic First Second

+Year Semester Semester

+Model Effect of encour agement to literacy learning (Inten tion To treat, ITT)

+Without 0.149 0.104 0.089

+baseline variables (0.019) (0.081) (0.155)

+With 0.159(a) 0.119 0.090

-Discipline Academic First Second • Year Semester Semester Model Effect of encour agement to literacy learning (Inten ntion To treat, ITT) Without baseline variables 0.149 (0.019) 0.104 (0.081) 0.089 (0.155) With baseline variables 0.159(a) (0.009) 0.119 (0.033) 0.090 (0.119) Model Effect of varying lite racy test scores (Local Average Tr reatment Effect, LATE) Without baseline variables 0.100 (<0.001) 0.068 (0.011) 0.075 (0.028) With baseline variables 0.099(b) (<0.001) 0.074 (<0.001) 0.074 (0.013)
+baseline variables (0.009) (0.033) (0.119)

+Model Effect of varying lite racy test scores (Local Average Tr reatment Effect, LATE)

+Without 0.100 0.068 0.075

+baseline variables (<0.001) (0.011) (0.028)

+With 0.099(b) 0.074 0.074

+baseline variables (<0.001) (<0.001) (0.013)

 Source: randomized experiment implemented in University Paris-Est Marne-La-Vallée (Paris region, France; 2011-2014).
 Field: 299 first-year university students in Economics and Management, entering the literacy learning device for the first year, for whom information from the baseline administrative survey is available, as well as scores for the two literacy tests.
 Notes: effect of encouragement to literacy learning (intention to treat; probit estimator) or of varying literacy test score (local average treatment effect; probit instrumental variable estimator).
 Marginal effects.
 Included explanatory variables: score to the first literacy test; age of the student; the student is a man; scholarship student; kind of baccalaureate (reference= Economics and Social Science stream).
-P-value within parentheses. (respectively or ) stands for significance at 1% (respectively at 5% or 10%) level.
+P-value within parentheses. \\\ (respectively \\ or \) stands for significance at 1% (respectively at 5% or 10%) level.

-Reading: (a) at a 1 percent level, encouraging to literacy practice increases by 15.9 percentage points the probability to achieve first-year university for male students in Economics and Management stream at university Paris-Est Marne-La-Vallée (Paris region, France). (b) At a 1 percent level, an increase of 1 point in the difference between the second and the first literacy test scores induces a rise of 9.9 percentage points the probability to achieve first-year university for male students in Economics and Management stream at university Paris-Est Marne-La-Vallée (Paris region, France)
+Reading: (a) at a 1 percent level, encouraging to literacy practice increases by 15.9 percentage points the probability to achieve first-year university for male students in Economics and Management stream at university Paris-Est Marne-La-Vallée (Paris region, France). (b) At a 1 percent level, an increase of 1 point in the difference between the second and the first literacy test scores induces a rise of 9.9 percentage points the probability to achieve first-year university for male students in Economics and Management stream at university Paris-Est Marne-La-Vallée (Paris region, France).

 Table 8b.
 Evaluation of the impact of the encouragement to literacy learning, or of increasing literacy level on the probability of achieving semester or academic year for first-year university students in Economic and Management.
-Female students.
+Female students